If you have diabetes and are looking for life insurance, do not be discouraged!

 69 Year old male, 5′10, 213 lbs, non smoker, 6 years since diagnosis.
 Just on 1 med, glucophage, for diabetes, also controls it with diet and exercises 3x per week.
 Recent a1c was 7.2.
 ING/Reliastar’s offer was standard non tobacco with 2 tables.

-It’s crucial to use an independent agent to assist you in finding life insurance for diabetics.
+It’s crucial to use an independent agent to assist you in finding life insurance with diabetes.
 In the example of my 69 year old above, I put the details of his health out to about a dozen different companies, and several company underwriters came back with standard offers with 2 tables.
-If my client had gone to an agent who didn’t take the time to shop the case, he would have ended up paying about 50% more in premium than he needed to.
+If my client had gone to an agent who didn’t take the time to shop the case, he would have ended up paying about 50% more in premium than he needed to!